1 Your Account

 One way to explore the area is with Bear Boating.
 Bear Boating offer a truly luxurious canal boat experience.
 All their boats are built by Ashwood Narrowboats and are constructed and fitted out to the same specification as for luxury Liveaboard clients.

 Love curry?
 Got a taste for tandoori, balti and korma?
 Then get ready to sample the real McCoy in one of Bradford's famous curry houses - it's not known as England's Curry Capital for nothing.
 You'll find award winning restaurants in and around the city, from café-style favourites like Prashad, to impressive dining experiences in Mumtaz and Aagrah.

 Bradford's diverse and colourful culture means you'll find food from all corners of the globe.
 And its watering holes are no exception!
 There's Costa and Starbucks for a mid-morning caffeine boost and for a pre-dinner aperitif, you'll find trendy stools a-plenty in its many cosmopolitan bars.
-But if it's a real Yorkshire pub you're after, then it's got to be the Fighting Cock or Bar T'at in Ilkley.
+But if it's a real Yorkshire pub you're after, the famous Woolpack or the Halfway House are just out of town.

 If you'd like to take a taste of Yorkshire home with you, your taste buds will be spoilt for choice.
 There are wonderful farmers' markets and farm shops both in Bradford itself and villages like Saltaire so you can stock your boot full of the freshest local fruit and veg.